YoBit Review – Scam or Not? WARNING – Please read!

 Another aspect of the Bitcoin amazing boom is the other new coins, known as “altcoins,” that make up the whole “cryptocurrency ecosystem”.

 YoBit is not a new name in the crypto world and it was introduced on the BitcoinTalk forum in 2015.
-The company was founded in Russia and offers many of the same features and characteristics of other cryptocurrency exchanges.
+The company was founded in Panama and offers many of the same features and characteristics of other cryptocurrency exchanges.

 Here’s how their dashboard looks like: